marnoux/stunning-dollop/README.md

-### I like kids.
-I mean, I won’t do anything to take care of them.
-I’ll supply funds, and she’ll take care of the kids.
+### If Hillary Clinton were a man, I don't think she would get 5% of the vote.
+And the beautiful thing is women don't like her